KodyAnderson1/CanvasQuizFileGenerator/README.md

 This project was made help to parse, create, and save quizzes in different file formats, such as text, markdown, JSON, YAML, and TOML from a Canvas `.html` file.
-The `.html` needs to be the quiz itself, not a submission page or any other page that "loads" the quiz in as a secondary item. **Currently, will only output multiple choice, matching and multiple answer (selection box) questions**
+The `.html` needs to be the quiz itself, not a submission page or any other page that "loads" the quiz in as a secondary item. **Currently, will only output multiple choice, matching, multiple answer (selection box), and multiple short answer questions**

 ## Table of Contents